-Over the last decade total production of oils and fats has grown by over 42%.
-Production of the major oils, derived from palm, soybean, rapeseed and sunflowerseed, grew by over 55% and accounted for some 98% of the increase in world output of all oils and fats.
+Over the last decade total production of oils and fats has grown by over 40%.
+Production of the major oils, derived from palm, soybean, rapeseed and sunflowerseed, grew by some 53% and accounted for some 98% of the increase in world output of all oils and fats.

 Oil palm, oilseed rape and sunflower are the vegetable oil crops grown for their oil content and production of these has responded more directly to the changes in world demand for oils and fats.
 For the other major vegetable oil crop, soybean, the oil is produced as a by-product to soybean meal, a product that is directed at the world protein market.